anchore/oss-docs/content/docs/guides/sbom/scan-targets.md

 ## Direct Registry Access

-The `registry` source bypasses container runtimes entirely and pulls images directly from the registry.
+The `registry` scan target bypasses container runtimes entirely and pulls images directly from the registry.

 Credentials are resolved in the following order: